DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Name of the field or column name that maps to the primary entity id.
 Required if the [id pairs SQL](#szprimaryrelationshipidpairssqlfile) is defined.

 *Example value:* `primary_id`

-## SZSelectionData
-Prepackaged criteria selection data, one per UI display plugin.

-### SZSelectionData.modifierName
-**optional** String

-Name of the modifier (e.g. age_at_occurrence, visit_type).

-This name is stored in the application database, so once there are cohorts or data features that use this prepackaged criteria, you can't change the modifier names.

-This property is ignored for the first selection data, which is the primary selection.

-### SZSelectionData.pluginData
-**required** String

-Serialized data for the UI display plugin e.g. "{"conceptId":"201826"}".

-### SZSelectionData.pluginDataFile
-**required** String

-Name of the file that contains the serialized data for the UI display plugin.

-This file should be in the same directory as the prepackaged criteria (e.g. `condition.json`).

-If this property is specified, the value of the `pluginData` property is ignored.